 - It is key that employees can see the link between taking a process approach with the strategic goals of the organisation.
 This is very hard to achieve without senior management support.

 - Senior management participation generally enables decisions to be made quickly and benefits to be realised promptly.

 It just isn’t enough to send out an e-mail and say 'we have a new BPM system in place and from now on you need to follow the processes it contains'.
-Most employees will miss the e-mail and those that do read it will probably forget all about it soon after.

 - Poster (electronic and print)